IraklisBek/Data-Structures/README.md

 # Data-Structures
-In this project are implemented the algorithms Prim, Dijkstra, Common neighboors
+In this project are implemented the data structures AVLTree and HeapSort